dr-mushtaq/free-AI-powered-office-assistant/README.md

 🔹 Integration with OpenAI API for advanced text analysis.🔹 Smart Auto-replies & AI Chatbot for office queries.🔹 Support for multiple languages and document formats.🔹 Mobile-friendly interface for on-the-go task management.

+## **Instalation**

+1- Download Ollama webiste and instal in your Pc
+2- Go to VS Code instal Ollama module pip instal Ollama

 📬 Contact

 For inquiries and contributions, contact Dr. Mushtaq at: